 The sacred space within us is where untold tales are hidden where great magic waits to be found.
 Flower filled romanticism, dreamy color stories, lush verdant textures, the magic of stardust and moonlight is where the designer Shriya Bhupal accessed the inner world of optimism and enchantment.
 Unabashedly romantic the Shriya som som label is unpretentious to it’s proclamation of femininity .
 She was introduced to the world of creative arts and bespoke fashion at a budding age where she was prancing with high end accoutrements which taught her the value of intricacy and craftsmanship for every creation.
 Having a keen observation of the world around her, she is inspired by all forms of design.
 Having completed her formal design education at the New School of Design, Parsons, New York and a short course at the London College of Fashion, she worked with a French bespoke couturier and went on to intern with Tarun Tahiliani and Naeem Khan to further hone her skills.
 The birth of Shriya Som from thereon was inevitable.
 Her eponymous brand of apparel in muted tones with exquisite fit, finish and construction has garnered huge appeal amongst the Indian diaspora and the audience overseas has also appreciated and patronised it.
 From the heartlands of India to the metros to the Middle East, to Europe to America the brand has gained traction and is favored by the discerning woman.

-Falu, an Indian classical vocalist who currently sits on the NY Chapter Board of Governors for the Recording Academy, is the first South Asian woman singer/songwriter to receive a Grammy nomination (“Falu’s Bazaar”, 2018).
+Falu, an Indian classical vocalist who currently sits on the NY Chapter Board of Governors for the Recording Academy.
+She received a Grammy nomination for “Falu’s Bazaar”, 2018.
 As a minority artist focused on building cross-cultural bridges, she has collaborated across numerous genres including Classical (Yo-Yo Ma, Philip Glass), Hip Hop (Wyclef Jean), Rock (Blues Traveler), Dance (Paul Oakenfold), Latin (Ricky Martin) and Bollywood (A.R.
 Rahman).

 She was appointed Carnegie Hall’s ambassador of Indian Music in 2006, where her shows at Zankel Hall have consistently sold out.
 Falu has performed for President Obama at the White House and was also the featured performer at the Time-100 gala in 2009.
 Her songs have appeared on numerous compilations and soundtracks.
 She was described by The New York Times as “East and West, ancient and modern” and by Billboard as “Ethereal and Transcendent”.
 Her first album “Falu” was featured in Smithsonian’s National Museum of Natural History’s “Beyond Bollywood” exhibit as representative of the voice of Indian American trendsetting artists.
 In 2015, Falu was named one of the 20 most influential global Indian women by the Economic Times of India.
 In 2018, she won the Women Icons of India award in Mumbai, India.